Recording available soon: April 18, 2022, 7:00 PM EDT: Council for Jazz Education Town Hall “Energize and Expand Participation in Your Jazz Program”

-The Herbie Hancock Institute of Jazz in conjunction with the U.S. Department of Education presented a peer-to-peer jazz informance on April 19, featuring the Peer-to-Peer Jazz Quintet.
-Hosted by U.S. Secretary of Education Dr. Miguel Cardona, the “informance” – a combination of performance and educational information – was presented by five of the Baltimore/Washington, DC area’s most gifted high school music students along with 14-time GRAMMY Award-winning jazz legend Herbie Hancock, internationally acclaimed jazz trumpet recording artist Sean Jones, and renowned jazz educator Dr. JB Dyas.
+The Herbie Hancock Institute of Jazz, in conjunction with the Department of Education, presented a Jazz Informance on April 4 at 1 p.m.
+ET (recording available).
+Hosted by Secretary Cardona, this event — a combination of performance with educational information — featured four of the country’s most gifted high school music students, internationally acclaimed jazz trumpet recording artist Terell Stafford, and renowned jazz educator Dr. J. B. Dyas.
+It focused not only on what jazz is and why it is so important to America but also on the American values that jazz represents.
+(Note: The event was live-streamed from the Department’s headquarters building.)
 Learn more at hancockinstitute.org.

 Tuesday, April 13, 2021: Hosted by U.S. Secretary of Education Miguel Cardona and 14-time GRAMMY-award winning jazz legend Herbie Hancock.
 Watch now.